Infected Gum Pocket: Causes & Treatment

 • Vitamin C deficiency

-Dentists use gum pocket measurements to determine the severity of periodontal disease and infection.
-The greater the pocket depth, the greater the level of infection and inflammation, the greater the destruction of the bone and tissues that support teeth.
+Dentists use gum pocket measurements to determine the severity of periodontal disease and bacterial infection.
+The greater the gum pocket depth, the greater the level of infection, necessitating more intensive periodontal treatments.

 Severity and depth of gum pocekts